Scikit-HEP uses pre-commit to check code style. It can be installed through

 flake8-docstrings: Docstring checker.

-flake8-import-order: Enforces PEP8 grouped imports (which are quite nice).
+flake8-import-order: Enforces PEP8 grouped imports (you may prefer isort).
+Code:

 -Wd, or set